 - Access to applications and content at any time and place

 - Greater productivity of IT staff and organization as a whole

 - Enhanced security and protection of information assets

 Types of Cloud Services

-All software and hardware required to build and operate cloud based applications are provided by the cloud provider via public Internet, VPN, or dedicated network connection.
-Users pay by use of the platform and control how applications are utilized throughout their lifecycle.
+All software and hardware required to build and operate cloud based applications are provided by the cloud provider via public Internet, VPN, or a dedicated network connection.
+Users are required to pay according to the actual of the use of the platform and can control how the applications are utilized throughout their lifecycle.

 Software runs on computers owned and managed by the cloud provider, instead of installed and managed on premise.
-The software is accessed over the public Internet and generally offered on a subscription model.
+The software can be accessed over the public Internet and is generally offered on a subscription model.

-Compute, storage, networking, security are provided by the cloud provider via public Internet, VPN, or dedicated network connection.
-Users own and manage operating systems, applications, and information running on the infrastructure and pay by usage.
+Compute, storage, networking and security are provided by the cloud provider via public Internet, VPN, or a dedicated network connection.
+Users can own and manage operating systems, applications, and information running on the infrastructure and pay by usage.